AkhilKarri2002/VOiC/README.md

 # VOiC
-A project by Riley Kouns and Akhil Karri
+A project by Akhil Karri